The flat-sky approximation to galaxy number counts -- redshift space correlation function

 To account for nonlinearities for either local or non-local terms in full-sky, we could naively make the substitution:

 where $P_\text{NL}$ denotes the nonlinear matter unequal-time cross-spectrum between redshifts $z_1$ and $z_2$; however, there are several subtleties related to the above.

 For one, we need a way to model the cross-spectrum; this is usually accomplished by writing $P_\text{NL}(k, z_1, z_2)$ in terms of the more well studied equal-time correlators $P_\text{NL}(k, z)$, which can be computed using an analytical model such as halofit~\cite{Takahashi:2012em}, the augmented halo model~\cite{Mead_2015}, or, alternatively, using an emulator such as EuclidEmulator~\cite{euclidemu2019}.
-To relate the two, we can either use the total coherence approximation, in which we assume that:
+To relate the two, we can either use the geometric mean approximation~\cite{Kitching_2017,Chisari_2019}, in which we assume that:

 or, if we insist on higher accuracy, the recently studied Zel'dovich approximation~\cite{Chisari_2019}:

 where $D_1(z)$ is the growth rate obtained from linear theory, and we defined:

 where $P(k)$ is the linear matter power spectrum today.
 Note that the latter approximation is simply a generalization of the former, so that the Zel'dovich approximation in linear theory becomes: